Aston Cockayne: Works

 Cockayne is the author of A Masque at Bretbie, which was performed on Twelfth Night of the Christmas season in 1639, and of Small Poems of Divers Sorts, published in 1658.
 He also wrote plays: The Obstinate Lady, a comedy (first printed 1657), and Trappolin Suppos'd a Prince, a tragicomedy (printed 1658); and The Tragedy of Ovid (or Ovid's Tragedy) (printed 1662).
 All three were published in one volume by Francis Kirkman in 1669.
 His works and his surviving letters constitute still-useful sources of information on the social and cultural affairs of mid-17th-century England.

 Cockayne's Small Poems collection of 1658 included verses to Humphrey Moseley, publisher of the 1647 Beaumont and Fletcher folio.
 In that poem, Cockayne, a friend to both Massinger and Fletcher, noted that Massinger was part-author of many plays in the 1647 Beaumont and Fletcher folio—which eventually inspired a sweeping examination of the authorship problem in the canon of John Fletcher and his various collaborators.
 He dedicated his tragedy on Ovid, to his cousin Charles Cotton.

 Family

-He married Mary Kniveton, daughter of Sir Gilbert Kniveton Baronet, High Sheriff of Derbyshire.
+He married Mary Kniveton, daughter of Sir Gilbert Kniveton 2nd Baronet, High Sheriff of Derbyshire.

 Aston and Mary had 3 children:

 A son, who died in his father's lifetime, leaving no issue;

 and two daughters, Mary and Isabella, who were co-heiresses.

-Aston's titles and Lordships passed to main Cockayne family line; to Caleb Cockayne the male representative of the family proceeding from the sons of Sir Edward Cockayne, Sir Aston's grandfather.
+Aston's Lordships passed to main Cockayne family line; to Caleb Cockayne the male representative of the family proceeding from the sons of Sir Edward Cockayne, Sir Aston's grandfather.